-Tertiary Education Quality and Standards Agency Act 2011 Threshold Standards 2015 Education Council Montessori Institute Code of Practice Academic Integrity P008 Assessment Tools P021 Assessment Appeals P022 Assessment Moderation P023 Staff Handbook Student Handbook
+RELATED DOCUMENTS: Montessori Institute Code of Practice Tertiary Education Quality and Standards Agency Academic Integrity P008 Assessment Tools P021 Act 2011 Threshold Standards 2021 Assessment Appeals P022 Education Council Assessment Moderation P023 Staff Handbook Student Handbook

 STEP # PROCESS 1.
 In Cases of Failure to Recognise Sources If a tutor notices that a student has failed to recognise a source material in written work, then s/he should inform the student in comments on the work in question.
 Sometimes the material quoted is referenced incorrectly.
 However, if the exact words of another person are not acknowledged or put in quotation marks, the student will be notified and will be awarded a lower mark or set additional work.
 2. Penalties for Serious Plagiarism Continued failure to reference other people's ideas in an acceptable manner and submission of any work that, in whole or in part, is not that of the student who submits it, will be regarded as plagiarised and will be dealt with as outlined below.
-If it has been determined that a student has knowingly copied and submitted the work of another without appropriate acknowledgment, depending upon the severity of the act of plagiarism, or the number of like offences which have previously occurred, a student may have any one or a combination of the following penalties imposed: • Cancellation or deprivation of credit for any examination or other academic work, which will entail a FAIL grade being assigned to a student's academic record
+If it has been determined that a student has knowingly copied and submitted the work of another without appropriate acknowledgment, depending upon the severity of the act of plagiarism, or the number of like offences which have previously occurred, a student may have any one or a combination of the following penalties: Cancellation or deprivation of credit for any examination or other academic work, which will entail a FAIL grade being assigned to a student's academic record Suspension of all or any of a student's rights and privileges including,

-- Suspension of all or any of a student's rights and privileges including, - o suspension from attending lectures and workshops - o suspension from attendance at or exclusion from any examination - o exclusion from Montessori Institute Courses for a specified period - o refusal for re-enrolment as a student
+- suspension from attending lectures and workshops - $\circ$ $\;$ suspension from attendance at or exclusion from any examination - o exclusion from Montessori Institute Courses for a specified period - refusal for re-enrolment as a student